 The physical presence test is the more straightforward, black-and-white option out of the two tests.
 As long as you spend 330 days or more in a foreign country or countries during a 365-day period, you qualify.

 There are a few things to clarify within that simple definition, though.

 First of all, the law does not dictate that the 330 days must all fall within the tax year in question.
 Instead, the rule is 330 days or more within a 365-day period.
 This allows you to straddle tax years, as long as the start or end date is in the tax year for which you are filing.

-If you could only work with the 2020 tax year, you would not meet the 330-day qualification period and could not claim the FEIE.
+If you could only work within the 2022 tax year, you would not meet the 330-day qualification period and could not claim the FEIE.

 The second clarification is that the physical presence test specifically states that those 330 days must be spent in “a foreign country or countries.”
 This means that you could spend your time in one country or any combination of countries.

 It does not matter how long you stay in any given country, whether or not you have established tax residence somewhere, or what your intentions are in visiting or returning to a country.
 As long as you spend 330 days or more in a foreign country or countries, you can qualify.

 However, notice that it is not 330 days outside of the United States, it is 330 days spent in a foreign country or countries.

 Why does this matter?

 International waters do not count as a foreign country or countries.
 Therefore, any time spent in international waters cannot count toward the 330-day total.
 The same generally applies to time spent traveling via air, although the rules are a bit more flexible.